Genesee County has one new case of COVID-19

 - Genesee County received one new positive case of COVID-19.

+- Two of the previous positive individuals have recovered and have been released from mandatory isolation.

-- Thirteen new individuals are on precautionary quarantine due to travel from restricted states.
+- Twenty-three new individuals are on precautionary quarantine due to travel from restricted states.

 - Orleans County received zero new positive cases of COVID-19.

-- Six new individuals are on precautionary quarantine due to travel from restricted states.
+- Eleven new individuals are on precautionary quarantine due to travel from restricted states.